chenkenbio/SpliceBERT/README.md

 - Install PyTorch: https://pytorch.org/get-started/locally/
 - Install Huggingface transformers: https://huggingface.co/docs/transformers/installation
 - Install FlashAttention (optional): https://github.com/Dao-AILab/flash-attention
-	- FlashAttention v2 does not support Turing GPUs, please use FlashAttention v1 instead.

 SpliceBERT can be easily used for a series of downstream tasks through the official API.
 See [official guide](https://huggingface.co/docs/transformers/model_doc/bert) for more details.